Make this four-season art project with your kids (or students) today!

 - Start by choosing an acrylic paint color to paint the background of each seasonal square.

-- The photograph above shows a light green background for spring, light blue for summer, coral for fall, and dark, bright blue for winter, but choose whatever colors you like.
+- The photograph above shows a light green background for spring, light blue for summer, coral for fall, and dark, bright blue for winter.
+Choose whatever colors you like.

 - In the video, you will notice that the autumn seasonal square was initially yellow.

-- Invite children to paint each canvas with a flat wash paintbrush in the color of your choice, and feel free to join the fun!
+- Invite children to paint each canvas with a paintbrush in the color of their choice, and feel free to join the fun!

-- The DIY handprint art video tutorial above shows my daughter and I painting the square art canvases.
+- The DIY handprint art video tutorial above shows my daughter and me painting the square art canvases.

 - Please allow the background paint color for each of the four seasonal canvases to dry completely before moving on to the next step.